TimHopg/obsidian/Pipex.md

 * If `oldfd` is valid and `newfd` has the same value, `dup2()` does nothing and returns `newfd`.
 They now can be used interchangeably and share the same offset and file status flags.
 Any changes made to one will affect the other.

+So if you pass `STDOUT_FILENO`(standard out file number) as `newfd` you can reroute another file descriptor to the standard out.
 ### pipe()
 `int pipe(int pipefd[2]);`